Geneea/keboola-nlp-analysis/configuration.md

 * `relations` - extract basic attributes of events and properties of things, like `recommend(SUBJECT:I, OBJECT:scrambled eggs)` or `burnt(OBJECT:pizza)`.

-The result contains three tables:
+The result contains four tables:

 * `analysis-result-documents.csv` with document-level results in the following columns:
     * all `id` columns from the input table (used as primary keys)